gbakernet/flow-showcase/README.md

-# flow-showcase
+# A quick flow showcase

-A quick walk through of flow concepts.
+A walk-through of flow concepts.

 Run `yarn && yarn watch`.

-Uncomment the `Error` examples as for peruse the code.
+Uncomment the `Error` examples as you peruse the code.